ghaninia/suber/README.md

 <img src="./cover.png" />

-# Suber
+# 🤖 Suber

-## Crawler download subtitles on Other sites
+## Crawler download subtitles

 This system is an intelligent crawler!
 Allows you to navigate the subtitle sites.
 For example, we started with "worldsubtitle" site
-We use imdb for index name and image and year of production and also an interesting folder system has been implemented which provides you with the ability to easily search and find subtitles.
+We use imdb for film or serial name and thumbnail , year of production and also an interesting folder system has been implemented which provides you with the ability to easily search and find subtitles.

 ### installation